 What are the operating guidelines?

 This is the heart of your manual.
-It indicates how the employee is to complete tasks and conduct themselves in pursuit of achieving stipulated outcomes.
-Take time to create a thorough list and leave room for employee feedback on any items you may have missed.
+It indicates how employees complete tasks and conduct themselves to achieve stipulated outcomes.
+Create a thorough list and leave room for employee feedback on any items you may have missed.

-Like any manual, SOPs should be as concise and relevant as possible to avoid misunderstandings.
-Avoid vague language or phrasing and instead, clearly, define the flow of procedures.
+The language used Like any manual, SOPs should be concise and relevant to avoid misunderstandings.
+Avoid vague language or phrasing and clearly define the flow of procedures.
 This goes hand in hand with knowing the audience to whom the SOPs apply.

 A tool to manage standard operating procedures

-Now that you understand what SOPs are and how extremely important they are, you’re probably wondering “what app should I use to create and manage my SOPs?”.
-After testing many of the available tools out there, I’d recommend Flowster for your sop app.
-It’s super easy to use and they even have a free plan (not a trial, it’s free for life!), so you can play around with it before making a decision to upgrade.
+Now that you understand what SOPs are and their importance, you’re probably wondering, “What app should I use to create and manage my SOPs?”.
+After testing many of the available tools out there, I’d recommend Flowster for your SOP app.
+It’s super easy to use, and they even have a free plan (not a trial; it’s free for life!), so you can play around with it before deciding to upgrade.